Pneumatic-Tomographic Tactile Skin for Multicontact Localization and Force Estimation: Force Calibration Framework and Sensor Design

 \subsubsection{EIT layer}

-The EIT layer, which estimates pressure-induced conductivity distribution, is made of a porous structure and ionic liquid \cite{RN906}.
-The porous structure is polyurethane (PU) foam made by the foaming method.
-On the boundary of the PU foam, sixteen electrodes that are made of silver tape are attached.
-These electrodes are used to inject an alternating current of 40 kHz and measure voltages.
-The PU foam has a square shape with a length of 100 mm and a thickness of 5 mm, and the electrodes have a 5 mm length with 25 mm apart one another.

-After the PU foam is made, ionic liquid is poured into the foam.
+The EIT layer is made of a porous structure and ionic liquid \cite{RN906}.
+The porous structure is polyurethane (PU) foam made using the foaming method.
+On the boundary of the PU foam, sixteen electrodes made of silver tape are attached.
+These electrodes are used to inject an alternating current and measure voltages.
+The PU foam has a square shape with a length of 100 $mm$ and a thickness of 5 $mm$, and the electrodes have a length of 5 $mm$, spaced 25 $mm$ apart from one another.
+After the PU foam is made, the ionic liquid is poured into the foam.
 The ionic liquid is saline water with 125-300 $\mu$S/cm conductivity.
-To prevent evaporation of the liquid, an additional elastomer (Ecoflex 00-30, Smooth-On, USA) is then placed to seal the PU foam.
+To prevent evaporation of the liquid, an additional elastomer (Ecoflex 00-30, Smooth-On) is then placed to seal the PU foam.

-The local impedance change is measured by the well-established EIT technique.
-A customized EIT acquisition board is utilized, featuring 16 electrodes, 4 analog multiplexers (ADG706), an AD5940 impedance measurement integrated circuit (IC), and an STM32 microcontroller unit (MCU).
-The AD5940 is responsible for current injection and voltage measurement.
-The multiplexers enable sequential electrode addressing, while the MCU controls the multiplexers, coordinates the AD5940, and transfers data to a computer.
+A customized EIT acquisition board uses 4 analog multiplexers (ADG706, Analog Devices), an impedance measurement chip (AD5940, Analog Devices), and a microcontroller unit (STM32F103ZET6, STMicroelectronics).
+The AD5940 handles current injection and voltage measurement.
+The ADG706 enables sequential electrode addressing.
+The STM32F103ZET6 controls the multiplexers, coordinates the AD5940, and transfers data to a computer.
 Data acquisition follows a two-terminal scheme, where current injection and voltage measurement are performed simultaneously at each electrode pair.
-With 16 electrodes, voltage data between all pairs are measured sequentially without repetition, generating 120 independent values per frame.
+With 16 electrodes, 120 independent pair measurements are acquired per frame, resulting in a frame rate of approximately 1.3 frames/s.
 The details of the circuitry are explained in the literature \cite{RN906}.